czbiohub/blog/_blog/The-Effect-of-PCR-on-scRNAseq.md

 ![png](/images/The-Effect-of-PCR-on-scRNAseq_files/The-Effect-of-PCR-on-scRNAseq_4.png)

-This plot looks okay.
-It doesn't look exactly like the thymus data, but our model is still pretty simple in comparison to real tissue.
+This plot doesn't look exactly like the thymus data, but our model is still pretty simple in comparison to real tissue.
 In particular, we are explicitly simulating a single population, while the real data contains at least three cell types and possibly more that we don't have the resolution to identify.

 ### Simulating PCR

-Our hypothesis is that PCR amplification bias can explain the different between the droplet and FACS plots we saw earlier.
+Our hypothesis is that PCR amplification bias can explain the difference between the droplet and FACS plots we saw earlier.
 PCR amplifies the observed level of each gene, throwing off our estimation of the expected dropout rate.
 Furthermore, each gene goes through PCR with a different level of efficiency, which adds noise to the measured gene counts.

 Let's build a model for this process.
-We can use a [beta distribution](https://en.wikipedia.org/wiki/Beta_distribution) to generate different levels of PCR efficiency on a per-gene basis.
-Then we represent the PCR amplication as a series of probabilistic doublings, with each gene increasing in abundance according to the number of existing copies and its PCR efficiency rate.
-If $PCR_{i}(\ j\ )$ is the number of reads for gene $i$ after PCR round $j$, and gene $i$ has a PCR efficency $b_i \sim \beta$, then
+We can use a [beta distribution](https://en.wikipedia.org/wiki/Beta_distribution) to generate different levels of PCR efficiency for each gene.
+Then we represent the PCR amplification as a series of probabilistic doublings, with each gene increasing in abundance according to the number of existing copies and its PCR efficiency rate.
+If $PCR_{i}(j)$ is the number of reads for gene $i$ after PCR round $j$, and gene $i$ has a PCR efficency $b_i \sim \beta$, then

-$$ PCR_{i}(\ j+1\ ) = PCR_{i}(\ j\ ) + \mathrm{Binom}(PCR_{i}(\ j\ ), b_i)$$
+$$ PCR_{i}(j+1) = PCR_{i}(j) + \mathrm{Binom}(PCR_{i}(j), b_i).$$

-That is: in each round of PCR, each of the existing reads is copied with a probability that is specific to the gene it came from.

 ```python
 # PCR noise model: every fragment has an affinity for PCR, and every round we do a ~binomial doubling